Coat of arms of Penang: Settlement and state arms

 Original coat of arms of Penang, with motto added in 1950.

 The coat of arms as granted was blazoned:

 Shield: Barry wavy of eight Azure and Argent upon a chief embattled Or a plume of three ostrich feathers surmounted by a riband of the First on the riband the words Ich Dien in letters of the Third.

 Crest: On a wreath of the Colours upon a mount a Pinang or Areca-nut palm leaved and fructed Proper.

 The Prince of Wales's feathers and the motto Ich Dien referred to the fact that Penang was founded in 1786 as the Prince of Wales Island, while the blue and white bars are in reference to the Malacca Straits that surround Penang Island, separating it from Province Wellesley (now Seberang Perai) on the mainland.

 The Areca-nut palm on the crest represents the origins of the Island's name.

 The motto Bersatu dan Setia (Malay: "United and Loyal") was adopted by the Settlement Council of Penang in 1950.
 As this was during the height of the Penang secessionist movement, the motto may have implied loyalty to the British crown, rather than to the Federation of Malaya.
 Penang also has an unofficial motto, "Let Penang Lead".

 Present-day state arms

-In preparation for the completion of the Penang Bridge, the state coat of arms was changed to the present design on 1 January 1983 according to a State Government Gazette dated 25 November 1982, which can be blazoned as:
+In preparation for the completion of the Penang Bridge, the state coat of arms was changed to the present design on 1 January 1983 according to a State Government Gazette Notification No. 605 dated 25 November 1982, which can be blazoned as: